RoadSafetyProject/roadsafety-docs/description.rst

 Login
 =====

 Open the browser and type the following address: http://www.roadsafety.udsm.go.tz then a page similar to the one shown in the image below will be displayed whereby a user will be required to type in their correct username and password.
 In the instance where one does not have a username or password please see register information following next.
 This system works best with Mozilla Firefox, Google Chrome or Opera browsers.
-From here on, the use of the word “browser” will refer to above mentioned web browsers only.Open the browser and type the following address:  then a page similar to the one shown in the image below will be displayed whereby a user will be required to type in their correct username and password.
+From here on, the use of the word browser will refer to above mentioned web browsers only.Open the browser and type the following address:  then a page similar to the one shown in the image below will be displayed whereby a user will be required to type in their correct username and password.
 In the instance where one does not have a username or password please see register information following next.
 This system works best with Mozilla Firefox, Google Chrome or Opera browsers.
-From here on, the use of the word “browser” will refer to above mentioned web browsers only.
+From here on, the use of the word browser will refer to above mentioned web browsers only.

 .. _fields_image:
 .. figure::  images/login.png